 Ugh, There’s a Tick On Me!

 Check yourself, your children and your pets regularly for ticks.
 If you or your pets have been outdoors in an area where ticks are likely to be found, this is especially important; also check clothing and gear where the ticks may have traveled home with you.
 Teach your kids about tick protection too, here’s an helpful comic strip from the CDC.
 If you find one, remove it right away.
-Using the proper tool, such as a Ticked Off or a Tick-Ease, can help to remove the tick fully and cleanly.
+Using the proper tool, such as a Tick-Ease, can help to remove the tick fully and cleanly.
 Ticks can be found anywhere on the body, but are most likely to bite in a place where it feels more sheltered and the skin is thinner, such as in the underarm, around the waist, in the belly button, behind the knees, in or around the ears, or in the hair.

 Here a Tick, There a Tick

 There are many species of ticks, but only seven species in the U.S. are known to transmit disease by biting humans.
 One or more of these species is found in every state in the country.
 Distribution maps and disease risks for each species is available from the CDC’s website.
 Each species only transmits certain diseases, so if you develop symptoms after being bit by a tick, it is important to be able to tell your doctor where that tick may have come from in order to be correctly diagnosed.
 Whether you're working in your yard or hiking in the wilderness, keep yourself and your pets healthy by preventing tick bites.